roryprimrose/roryprimrose.github.io/_posts/2010-09-30-custom-windows-workflow-activity-for-dependency-resolutione28093part-4.md

 MorphHelper is used to copy information between ModelItems that are used to describe an activity in the designer.
 It is used by updatable generic activity types to copy properties and child activity information (among other things) from the original activity type to the new activity type.

-Consider what happens when you change ParallelForEach<String> to ParallelForEach<Boolean>.
+Consider what happens when you change ParallelForEach&lt;String&gt; to ParallelForEach&lt;Boolean&gt;.
 Any property information assigned to the activity (like the enumerable reference and child activity definition) is copied between the activity definitions even though the two activity types are not the same.
 This is the power of MorphHelper.

 Understandably MorphHelper will not know how to transform any possible data/type structure between ModelItem instances.
 Thankfully the helper class is extensible as it allows custom morph actions to be added via the AddPropertyValueMorphHelper method.
 Reflector shows that this is how WF4 configures MorphHelper for the morph actions that come out of the box.
 These are wired up in the WF4 IRegisterMetadata implementation defined in the System.Activities.Core.Presentation.DesignerMetadata class.